 Dr. Stone is a graduate of Leadership Tulsa Class 53.
 He has served as a volunteer for the Oxley Nature Center, Reading Partners, and the Oklahoma Center for Poets and Writers.
 He is also a landscape and plein air painter.
 He is a juried member of the Pastel Society of America and holds memberships in the Oklahoma Pastel Society and The Pastel Society of the Southwest.
 His work has been exhibited regionally and nationally.

-Dean of the School of Business & Information Technology
+School of Business & Information Technology

-With more than 10 years of teaching experience, Travis White was named Tulsa Community College’s Dean of the School of Business and Information Technology in 2019.
+With more than 10 years of teaching experience, Travis White was named Tulsa Community College’s Dean of the School of Business & Information Technology in 2019.
 He currently provides vision and leadership for the School, which includes 28 faculty on all four campuses and the Owasso site.
 He oversees the University Transfer and Workforce Certificate and Degree Programs, and provides leadership for TCC’s Corrections Program.

 He joined TCC in November 2013 as Technology Learning Center Coordinator and Assistant Professor, Business and IT.
 Three years later, he was promoted to Department Chair of Business Administration.

 White has taught a diverse population of students in a variety of settings across the globe, including Mexico, Peru, South Korea, and the United States.
 In addition, he has management and leadership experience in organizations ranging in size from small non-profits to Fortune 500 companies on four different continents, including Antarctica.